 Mothers who should not breastfeed include those who:

-- Have HIV or AIDS, as they can pass the virus to their baby.
+- Have HIV or AIDS, as they can pass the virus to their baby by breastfeeding.

 - Are taking certain medicines needed to treat ongoing health problem.
-If you take medicines for a health problem, ask your health care provider if it is still safe to breastfeed.
+If you take medicines for a health problem, ask your provider if it is still safe to breastfeed.

 - Have an alcohol or drug addiction.